keraton/Functional-Gherkin/README.md

 Given search of a flight from "PARIS" to "NEW YORK" And filter with "BUSINESS" class
 When search is executed
-Then return flights from "PARIS" to "NEW YORK"
-And all flights has "BUSINESS" class
+Then search results contains flights from "PARIS" to "NEW YORK" And all flights has "BUSINESS" class
 ```